monome/grid-studies-max/index.md

 As the playhead moves we will read the contents of the corresponding column and trigger events based on which toggles are turned on.

 We do this by connecting a `getcolumn $1` to the toggle matrix, driven by the play position.
 The matrix will output a list of 0/1 values which indicate the toggle states from top to bottom.
 We can "extract" only the 1's (on-states) using a `zl sub 1` object.
-However, these values are index from 1, and we need them index from 0 (because this is how the grid indexes its LEDs) so we subtract one.
+However, these values are indexed from 1, and we need them indexed from 0 (because this is how the grid indexes its LEDs) so we subtract one.

 To indicate an "event" we will light up the corresponding x position in the 6th row: